 Prior to this offering, there has been no public market for our common stock.
 We cannot assure you that an active trading market for our common stock will develop or be sustained after this offering.
 The initial public offering price for our common stock will be determined by negotiations between the underwriters and us.
-We cannot assure you that the initial public offering price will correspond to the price at which our common stock will trade in the public market subsequent to this offering or that the price of our shares in the public market will reflect actual financial performance.
-In particular, the price of our common stock after this offering may fluctuate due to factors such as actual or anticipated fluctuations in our quarterly and annual results and those of other public companies in our industry; mergers and strategic alliances in the tanker industry; market conditions in the tanker industry; changes in government regulation; shortfalls in our operating results from levels forecast by securities analysts; announcements concerning us or our competitors and the general state of the securities market.
+We cannot assure you that the initial public offering price will correspond to the price at which our common stock will trade in the public market subsequent to this offering may fluctuate due to factors such as actual or anticipated fluctuations in our quarterly and annual results and those of other public companies in our industry; mergers and strategic alliances in the tanker industry; market conditions in the tanker industry; changes in government regulation; shortfalls in our operating results from levels forecast by securities analysts; announcements concerning us or our competitors and the general state of the securities market.
 The tanker industry has been highly unpredictable and volatile.
-The market for common stock in this industry may be equally volatile.